 Priyanka Chopra Jonas is one of our go-to sources for hair inspiration with her back-to-back gorgeous styles.
 The middle part allows hair to fall organically, framing her face and creating symmetry.
 Her subtle wave and chopped ends lend body and movement to her thick tresses.

-If you were blessed with thick, wavy hair, a shorter bob is a great choice.
-Alice Eve's blonde waves are gorgeous and this particular length is just long enough to keep her thicker hair tamed down.
+A shorter bob is a great choice for thick, wavy hair.
+Brandy's retro waves are gorgeous, and this particular length is just long enough to keep her thicker hair from bowing outward.
 Any shorter and you would be risking the pouf effect that comes with thick, short hair.

-"The shoulder length with long layers give Rosie Huntington-Whiteley's hair body without making it look thin," says Saviano.
+This shoulder length cut with long layers gives La La Anthony's hair body without making it look thin.
 "Long bangs incorporated into the short layers give this mid-length a lot of movement while flattering her face shape.
-It’s a very versatile cut and can be done wavy or straight."
+It’s a very versatile cut and can be done wavy or straight," says Saviano.

-Gillen agrees: "So classic and so timeless.
-This is the way to go if you want to look back at your pictures and love your hair through the decades.
-It's perfect for medium to thick hair that doesn’t have a ton of natural texture.
-Use a generous amount of Sachajuan Root Lift ($32) from roots to ends, blow-dry with a round brush, and twist the brush as you dry your hair.
+Gillen recommends using a generous amount of Sachajuan Root Lift ($32) from roots to ends, blow-dry with a round brush, and twist the brush as you dry your hair.

-Thandie Newton embraces her hair's natural texture in this explosion of curly volume.
-Enhance your curls and eliminate frizz by using a curl cream to style, define, and moisturize your strands.
+Thandie Newton embraces her hair's natural texture in this explosion of lush, curly volume.
+Enhance your curls and eliminate frayed hair cuticles by using a curl cream to style, define, and moisturize your strands.

 When Kim Kardashian cut her hair from long to shoulder-length, everyone went crazy.
 What really sets this style off is "Texture, texture, texture," says Saviano.
-This look is "Another version for super thick hair, textured at the bottom to give a non-blunt look that’s soft and stylish.
-It can be ironed straight or curled very loosely with a curling iron for a wavy look," he says.
-Plus, remember to finish with a texturizing spray.
+He explains that this style is "another version for super thick hair, textured at the bottom to give a non-blunt look that’s soft and stylish.
+It can be ironed straight or curled very loosely with a curling iron for a wavy look."
+Finish with a texturizing spray for extra volume.

 Reese Witherspoon's heart-shaped face is perfect for this cut.
 Since the curls begin along the jawline, it slims down the wider part of her face.
 This is a look that you can wear to the office or for a night out.